top of page

 Revelation on the Freeway

 It was in that moment—on a bustling Chicago freeway—that I realized nothing around me was the result of a grand master plan for humanity.
-The intelligent design I experienced in the national parks had not been utilized in the creation of the environment in which I found myself, but buried beneath it.
+The world I was moving through had not been shaped by collaborative wisdom or ecological reverence but by a fear-based ideology of competition.

 Conduct not driven by a moral code of equality for all life and respect for ecological law will ultimately manifest as the destruction of divine creation.
-It was then that I made the conscious decision to trust the intuition within my DNA—gifted by my ancestors—and to reject the culture I was born into.
+Competition offered us speed, but not direction.
+Growth, but not purpose.
+Power, but not wisdom.

 It has become imperative that we recognize the ills of a society based on competition and envision a model founded on collaboration if we are to continue evolving on a planet with finite resources.
 At that point, my journey east from Oregon to Maine became a symbolic reversal of the settlers’ westward expansion—a counter-migration to the self-proclaimed divine mandate that once justified conquest.
-Their belief in dominion over nature—and over all other cultures they would encounter—had birthed the very landscape of alienation I was now traversing.
+Their belief in dominion over nature—and over all other cultures they encountered—had birthed the very landscape of alienation I was now traversing.

 The Lost Wilderness

 Yet I found myself envying those early settlers in their wagon trains—for the wilderness they encountered, and the hope that drove them forward.
-Their lives were hard by modern standards, yet I am certain they were filled with wonder at the boundless, untouched land, and the endless variety of flora and fauna that made them feel connected to something greater than themselves.
+Their lives were hard by modern standards, yet I am certain they were filled with wonder at the boundless, untouched land and the endless variety of flora and fauna that made them feel connected to something greater than themselves.

 My experience was something else entirely.
 What I witnessed was an endless parade of metal, rubber, plastic, and glass—vehicles traveling on blood-stained asphalt, cutting through ecosystems and migratory routes lined with roadkill in various stages of decay.
+Wide open fields once traversed by herds of grazing and fertilizing herbivores now replaced by vast bovine concentration camps consisting of sentient beings soon to be processed into burgers and lattes.

 There was no reprieve from the repeating corporate monuments—the “winners” of the grand game of Monopoly—and their products of enterprise in the form of fast-food chains, big-box stores, and service stations.
 There was no access to the unique and vital ecosystems that once thrived beneath the pavement, no open land beyond the gates and fences, no stream to drink from, no game to hunt, no berries to pick.
 No stars above the glow of perpetual illumination.
 No peace attainable by moving at a human speed through the open air.